apache/whimsy/MACOSX.md

 ```

 If you don't see 2.3.1 or later, run `hash -r` and try again.
 If you previously
 installed ruby via brew, you may need to run `brew upgrade ruby` instead.
+If you use
+`rbenv` install via `rbenv install 2.4.1`

 Upgrade Node.js